Probyte5D/voiceAssistant/README.md

 - **requests**: Used to make API requests to get real-time data like weather and news.
 - **googletrans**: A library to translate news articles into Italian.
 - **Tkinter**: A built-in library for creating the GUI for the assistant.

+ **Running the Assistant**:
+   - Once all dependencies are installed and API keys are set up, run the assistant:
+     ```
+     python main.py
+     ```

+ **Interacting with the Assistant**:
+   - After launching the program, you will see a simple GUI with a button labeled "🎤 Listen".
+   - Click the button or use the microphone to speak commands such as:
+     - "What’s the weather in [city]?"
+     - "What time is it?"
+     - "Give me the latest news."
+   - The assistant will respond to your commands with both speech and text.

+  **🗨️ Available Commands**:
+You can say any of the following voice commands:

+"what’s the weather" → It will ask for the city and return the weather forecast.

+"what time is it" → It will tell you the current time.

+"news" → It will read the top 3 news articles from TechCrunch (translated to Italian).

+"greet" → It will greet you verbally.

+"help" or "commands" → It will list all available commands.

+📁 Project Structure
+bash
+Copia
+Modifica
+voice-assistant/
+│
+├── main.py            # Main file to start the GUI and main flow ├── voice.py           # Voice functions: speak, listen
+├── commands.py        # Command logic: weather, time, news
+├── .env               # Environment file with API keys ├── requirements.txt   # Required libraries
+└── README.md          # This file

+📌 Notes

+The assistant requires an enabled microphone.

+It speaks and understands Italian.

+You can extend it with more commands or connect it to smart devices.

 ### Setup Instructions: